In the studio, with a painting in progress, February 2018.

 May 2012

-Tatistcheff Gallery presented another solo exhibition in 2002, and sent works to a 2004 solo retrospective exhibition at the Evansville Museum of Art.
-That show included thirty of the artist's still life paintings and drawings from the previous ten years; many of the works shown were loans from museum, academic, corporate and private collections across the United States.
-In 2008, The Center for Contemporary Art in Sacramento presented a major exhibit of Tapley’s art.
+The Evansville Museum honored Tapley as the Martha & Merrit deJong Memorial Artist-in-Residence in 2004 and presented a major exhibition of his art.
+It included thirty of the artist's still life paintings and drawings from the previous ten years; many of the works shown were loans from museum, academic, corporate and private collections across the United States.

-“Tapley masterfully blends the discipline of a hard-earned classical technique with a vision that is thoroughly modern and personal,” wrote Bill Creevy in a feature article for American Artist, November 1999.
-The artist's pastel, Jury Rig, was on the cover of the magazine.
-Kentucky Educational Television included the artist in the 2001 series Looking at Painting.
-He was filmed at work in his studio and at the Speed Museum in Louisville, discussing a still life painting by Cézanne.
+“Tapley masterfully blends the discipline of a hard-earned classical technique with a vision that is thoroughly modern and personal,” wrote Bill Creevy in a feature article for American Artist (November 1999).
+The artist's pastel painting, Jury Rig, was on the cover of the magazine.